skycoin/cx/README.md

 If you are interested in learning more about CX, please refer to the [resources documentation](docs/cx-resources.md).

 If you want to get started with some basic example programs and tutorials check out the [tutorials section](docs/cx-tutorials.md).

+The docs also provide a high level [overview](docs/overview.md) over the language.